 University of Massachusetts, Amherst; Amherst College; Hampshire College

 With a population of just under 40,000 people, charming Amherst, Massachusetts is one of The Bay State’s more affordable college towns.
 In fact, Sperling’s Best Places lists cost of living as one of the pros to living in Amherst, along with the many local museums and the easy access to nearby mountains.
 Living costs for this politically liberal town average about 12% higher than the national average, but 17% lower than the Massachusetts average.
-Costs for healthcare, utilities, and entertainment also average less than the rest of the state.
+Costs for healthcare, food, utilities, transportation, and entertainment also average less than the rest of the state.